 When in school, we hold daily acts of Collective Worship to help the children come to terms with the world in which they live.

 In church schools this Collective Worship is planned to be:

 Use the link below to access FREE resources designed to support parents deal with the 'big questions' in delivering home-based acts of worship:

-We have close links with our parish church, All Saints’, Barrowby.
-Church Ministers take assemblies, participate in classroom teaching and regularly visit the school.
-The children are familiar with our church through end of term services, festivals and carol services as well as using the church as part of their studies in R.E. and History.
+We have close links with our parish church, All Saints’, Barrowby Church Ministers take worhsip, participate in classroom teaching and regularly visit the school.
+The children are familiar with our church through end of term services and festivals as well as using the church as part of their local studies in R.E. and History.

 Parents may, if they wish, withdraw their children from the arrangements for worship.

 Any such requests should be made in writing to the Headteacher.

 We set very high standards and expectations in terms of behaviour and attitudes at Barrowby CE Primary School.
 This is based on our Core Values Creativity, Respect and Independence and encourages politeness and care for other people, and for their property.

 We aim to develop self-discipline, hard work, positive attitudes and good manners, to create a happy and successful learning environment.